manaskarra/manaskarra/README.md

 ---

 **Hey there, I'm Manas!**
-An AI enthusiast with a deep passion for **LLMs, AI agents, and intelligent systems**.
-I’ve worked on a range of projects, from **personal experiments** to **full-scale ML/DL applications**, using:

-- **Languages:** Python, JavaScript, MySQL
-- **Frameworks:** Hugging Face, LangChain, TensorFlow
+An AI enthusiast with a deep passion for LLMs, AI agents, and intelligent systems.
+I have worked on a range of projects from personal experiments to full-scale ML/DL applications, using mainly Python, JavaScript, and MySQL with frameworks like Hugging Face, LangChain, TensorFlow and more...

 Currently, I’m focused on **building and deploying scalable AI agents** that go beyond cool demos and solve **real-world problems**.
-Always learning.
-Always experimenting!
+Always learning, Always experimenting!

-When I'm not coding, you'll probably find me **producing music or designing sounds**. 🙃
+When I'm not coding, you'll probably find me **producing music or tweaking synths**. 🙃

 ---